By Terry Corbell

 Value pricing

 So unless it was a big prospect who insisted on hourly billing, I began to talk to each prospect about investing in projects for strong results.
-I saved a ton of grief and time by charging retainers.
+I saved myself a ton in grief and time by charging retainers.
 I began to work off the retainer without nickel-and-diming clients for miscellaneous charges.
-Only on occasion would I bill for miscellaneous expenses, after getting approval in advance.
+Only on occasion would I bill for miscellaneous expenses, after getting an agreement in advance.

-From the Coach’s Corner, here are 60 ground rules for effective client service.
+From the Coach’s Corner, here are more strategies for consultants:

 “Hiring consultants to conduct studies can be an excellent means of turning problems into gold; your problems into their gold.”